TCBL/tcbl-user-data-manager/README.md

 Go to the directory of the jar.

-Copy src/main/resources/application.yml.dist into this directory.
+Put your specific `application.yml` in this directory.

 Then run with:

 ```
 java -jar UserDataManager-<version>.jar